United States home front during World War II: Golf

-The U.S. Open was not held between 1942 and 1945 because of the scarcity of the rubber essential to the manufacture of golf balls.
+The Open was not held between 1942 and 1945 because of the scarcity of the rubber essential to the manufacture of golf balls.
 Many of the nation's golf courses were also converted to more practical use.
-For example, Augusta National Golf Club was used to raise cows for beef for Camp Gordon and Congressional Country Club was used as a special ops training ground while several others were converted to farmland.
+For example, Augusta National Golf Club was used to raise cows for beef for Camp Gordon and Congressional Country Club was used as a special ops training ground, while several others were converted to farmland.

-Attacks on U.S. soil
+Attacks on US soil

-Although the Axis powers never launched a full-scale invasion of the United States, there were attacks and acts of sabotage on U.S. soil.
+Although the Axis powers never launched a full-scale invasion of the United States, there were attacks and acts of sabotage on US soil.